aerogear/frontpage-ios-app/README.md

 }
 ```

-- `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?)`

-In this application function we register for remote notifications.
+#### Asking user for permission

-This asks the user for permission to allow push notifications.
+Following asks the user for permission to allow push notifications.

 ```swift
 func registerForRemoteNotifications() {